bisqwit/TinyDeflate/README.md

 int Deflate(InputIterator&& input, RandomAccessIterator&& target_begin, RandomAccessIterator&& target_end); // (5) (8) (9)

+// These are the same as the first six, but instead of an input functor,
+// they use a pair of forward iterators to indicate the range of input data.

 template<typename ForwardIterator, typename OutputFunctor>
 int Deflate(ForwardIterator&& begin, ForwardIterator&& end, OutputFunctor&& output); // (2) (6) (7)